rwilson504/PCFControls/README.md

 ![DetailsList Grid Control](https://github.com/rwilson504/Blogger/blob/master/Office-Fabric-UI-DetailsList-PCF/office-fabric-ui-detailslist.gif?raw=true)

 Allows you to simulate the out of the box grid and subgrid controls using the Office-UI-Fabric DetailsList control.
 It was built to provide a springboard when you need a customizable grid experience.
-This component re-creates a mojority of the capabilities available out of the box in less than 300 lines of code and demonstrates the following:
+This component re-creates a majority of the capabilities available out of the box in less than 300 lines of code and demonstrates the following:

 * Using the DataSet within a React functional component.
 * Displaying and sorting data within the Office-UI-Fabric DetailsList component.